SEE UPDATED BLOG FOR 26th November 2019 BELOW

 I am approaching about 40 minutes of Act 1 completed.
 As you know i tend to write in the order of the show, its just the way i am, and i am pleased with how the plot is developing.
 However i promised last month to tell you about the characters so here goes.
 I talked about Dad and the 2 kids last month so will not cover them again.

 First we have the crew of the spaceship Hob Nob.
 This vessel protects the station from would be trouble makers.
 So the crew are effectively the security for the station too.
 They are lead by Captain Jam E. Dodger, a Kirk parody (or a William Shatner one to be exact), he loves himself and thinks he has a way with women, but he probably doesnt and i play the humour in this.
 He has a song where sings about how great he is.
 Then his side kick is Commander Choc Alatechipcookie who is very reserved and dignified, no prizes for guessing who he is supposed to be like.
-They have Leiutenant Gary Baldi as their skivvy who does everything else, he is ships engineer, cook and bottle washer, he also has some health issues with his feet.

 Then there are my current favourites, the bad guys, The Penguins.
 They just have me in stiches and should be enormous fun to play.
 To start with, Yes! they ARE actual penguins, they walk like penguins, they squawk like penguins, but they are sentient, human size and very competitive.
 I think in my addled brain, they are based on a combination of people i have known, and our chickens (who are funny, endearing and competitive, but incredibly stupid).
 So the audience meet them as a collective, or multipack to use the correct term, in the song "Penguins", i will shortly put this online in a demo because it really does capture them brilliantly.
-They all live by their own code called "The Great Grand Pecking Order" and are based on a nearby rival and somewhat delapidated Space Station.
+They all live by their own code called "The Great Grand Pecking Order" and live on a nearby rival and somewhat delapidated Space Station.
 They dont like to share things and want to conquer Wagon Wheel Seven and make it their own.
 There are 99 of them and they dont have names, they just have numbers, which are allocated to them according to where they stand in the "Great Grand Pecking Order".
 No 1 is a power mad matriarchal character that the others are terrified of, especially No 2 who spends the most time with her.
 She doesn't suffer fools very easily and she is surrounded by them.
 No 2 is a bit of a jibbering wreck as a result.
 Penguin No 4073 is introduced and found to be so stupid that he is called this, even though the highest number he can actually be called is No 99.
-Then the others No's 13, 42 and 66 all appear too.
+Then the other pertinent characters No's 13 and 42 appear too.
 It is my intention that, like in the Operetta Pirates of Penzance, most of the cast will get to have a go at playing a penguin in the first Act, then this will reduce in the 2nd Act when the confrontation takes place.

 The penguins slowly infiltrate Wagon Wheel Seven but keep getting caught.
 This causes No 1 to have to think of a way they can move stealthily about and she reveals her idea in the song "Dark Side"